London Southend Airport: Description

-The airport is located between Southend-on-Sea and Rochford town and city centres, 1.5 NM north of Southend, in the county of Essex, 36 mi east of central London.
+The airport is located between Southend-on-Sea and Rochford, about 2 mi north of Southend, in the county of Essex, 36 mi east of central London.
 It has a single 1,856m (6,089ft) long asphalt runway on a south-west/north-east axis.

 The current passenger terminal, built in 2012, has the capacity to serve five to six million passengers per year.
 The former terminal is operated as of 2025 by the London Southend Jet Centre, a fixed-base operator which provides facilities for the handling of executive aircraft.
 A four-star Holiday Inn hotel adjacent to the airport entrance, owned by London Southend Airport, opened on 1 October 2012, at that time having the only rooftop restaurant in Essex.

 London Southend was voted the best airport in Britain for three consecutive years by consumer group Which? in 2013, 2014 and 2015.
 It won best London airport for six consecutive years between 2013-2019.
 In the years the airport did not rank number one it has typically scored well.

 The airport was put up for sale by then-current owner Esken in March 2023 following a review of the group's core businesses.
 In March 2024, the Carlyle Group alongside Cyrrus Capital Partners took ownership of the airport providing up to £32m of new investment.